Number Spectra: Map Common Irrational Combinations

 Motivation:

-Often computer programmers and engineers write software which produces decimal expansions of numbers which in fact have a closed-form expression which is unknown or not observed to the programmer.
-An API that alerted engineers when an arbitrary 15-digit number was indeed an expansion of a simpler formula would give insights that would let engineers do a better job.
+Computer programmers and engineers often write software which produces decimal expansions of numbers that have a closed-form expression which is unknown or not observed by the programmer.
+Thus, this project supports an API that alerts engineers when an arbitrary, 15-digit number is an expansion of a simpler formula.
+This will provide insights that will let engineers do a better job.

 Story: